-Similarly, identify such additional behaviour/attributes unique to your business to assign score to leads that take those actions.
+Similarly, identify such additional behavior/attributes unique to your business to assign a score to leads that take those actions.

-Needless to mention your CRM need to have the custom lead activity tracking & scoring functionalities.
+Needless to mention your CRM needs to have custom lead activity tracking & scoring functionalities.

 Lastly, create a scoring matrix as follows: